Are Slip-and-Fall Cases Hard To Win?

 • You take the decision about liability, the assigning of fault, and the value of your claim out of the hands of the judge or jury.

-How Long Does a Slip-and-Fall Case Take to Settle?
+How Long Does A Slip-and-Fall Case Take To Settle?

 Your case may be affected by:

-• The extent of your injuries and losses
+• The extent of your injuries and losses.

-• The amount of time it takes you to recover from your injuries
+• The amount of time it takes you to recover from your injuries.

-Consider Hiring a Slip-and-Fall Accident Attorney
+Consider Working With A Slip-and-Fall Accident Attorney

-• Negotiate a settlement with the insurance company
+• Negotiate a settlement with the insurance company.

-• Prepare you, eyewitnesses, and expert witnesses to testify at trial.
+• Prepare you, eyewitnesses, and expert witnesses, to testify at trial.

 • Meet all applicable statutory deadlines.